StefanScott/urweb-colorThing_Fk/README.md

 Some constructor unification variables are undetermined in declaration (look for them as "<UNIF:...>")
 ```
+The complete error message from the compiler is reproduced in [Issue 1](https://github.com/StefanScott/urweb-colorThing_Fk/issues/1).

-It is hard to debug this error, as it refers to a wide range of lines (covering all the function definitions).
+It can be difficult to debug this error, as it refers to a wide range of lines (covering all the function definitions).

+Clue:

 There is one interesting clue in the compiler error message: it frequently mentions a field: